-V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)

-V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members);

-and.
+V.A.1.b) Evaluation must be documented at the completion of the assignment.
 (Core)

-V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
+(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
+(Core) év ne program must provide an objective performance valuation based on the Competencies and the subspecialty- pecific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, $^{(Core)}$ V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)